-Out-of-network providers must notify Verda Healthcare of an admission within 48 hours of admission.
-Upon stabilization, Verda Healthcare may work with the admitting physician to move the member to the nearest appropriate in-network facility.
+Out-of-network providers must notify Verda Healthcare or its delegated entities of an admission within 48 hours of admission.
+Upon stabilization, Verda Healthcare or its delegated entities may work with the admitting physician to move the member to the nearest appropriate in-network facility.